-LAW 440 Business Association

-The course is a study of the establishment and operation of business organizations, including partnerships and closely and widely-held corporations.
+LAW 440 Business Association: The course is a study of the establishment and operation of business organizations, including partnerships and closely and widely-held corporations.
 The formation of corporations and the nature of shares will be considered.
 The consequences of carrying on business in the corporate form, including the liability of a corporation for the conduct of its agents will be examined.
 A major portion of the course will be taken up by a consideration of fiduciary concepts in commercial relations, including the powers, duties and liabilities of directors and senior officers and an examination of their fiduciary duty to act in the best interests of the corporation.
 The rights of minority shareholders and other stakeholders, and the remedies of dissenters in a corporation, will also be considered.

-Professor Khimji, fall term; Professor Flanagan, winter term
+4 credits, one term conduct including the range of legal responses to unethical and unprofessional conduct; the nature and scope of lawyers' duties to their clients, the court, other legal professionals, the law society, and the public; the various roles of lawyers in society and the legal system and in particular their role in securing access to justice.
+Specific subject matter covered will include the circumstances giving rise to ethical problems; the fiduciary relationship between lawyer and client; conflicts of interest; the administration of justice; lawyers' duties relating to confidentiality, privilege, and disclosure; professionalism and civility; the importance of diversity; and the public interest in the administration of justice.
+3 credits, one term